rohitrp/collaborative-editor-sharedb-quilljs/README.md

 # Collaborative Rich Text Editor with ShareDB

-This is a collaborative rich text editor using [Quill](https://github.com/quilljs/quill) and the [rich-text OT type](https://github.com/ottypes/rich-text).
+This is a modified version of [collaborative rich text editor](https://github.com/share/sharedb/tree/master/examples/rich-text) using [Quill](https://github.com/quilljs/quill) and the [rich-text OT type](https://github.com/ottypes/rich-text).

 In this demo, data is not persisted.
 To persist data, run a Mongo server and initialize ShareDB with the